mrilikecoding/StreamPoseML/README.md

 ## Feature engineering

 There are currently various options available that take the raw keypoint data and build upon it to generate normalized angle and distance measurements for use in building your dataset.

-These features are shown more in the examples below.
+In particular, there are various segmentation strategies that can be used to organize the raw keypoint data based on combinations of window size, temporal pooling, and various angle and distance measurements.
+Please explore the notebookes in `./stream_pose_ml/notebooks` for usage examples.
+However generally speaking it's probably most useful to use a segmentation strategy of `none` to generate your dataset, then from there you can explore different data structure more easily with a tool such as `pandas`.

 ## Merging annotations with video keypoints / features

 A pain point found in related research was the lack of accessible tooling for merging keypoint data from training videos with the actual labeled annotation data.
 While there are tools that exist to annotate videos for model training, often in research contexts a specific annotation process is used at perhaps a different than the training will occur, making it cumbersome to later merge the annotation data with the video data.
 This work can be tedious on top of the already tedious task of labeling the data to begin with.

 However this task is straightforward with StreamPoseML assuming you have structured annotation data.
-First, copy `config.example.yml` into `config.yml`.
+You'll want to follow the folder structure conventions in this repo, so the best way is to simply clone this repo locally and work within it to process your data.
+First copy `config.example.yml` into `config.yml`.
+This should be in the root the project importing `stream_pose_ml`.

 ```
 cp config.example.yml config.yml
 ```

-Similarly, to play with some provided sample data you can run:
+Similarly, to play with some provided sample data in this repo you can run:

 ```
 sh copy_example.sh